Commodity Trading

 Open a commodity trading account

-Traditional commodity trading is commonly done via a commodity futures exchange, which is where an agreement is reached to buy or sell an asset at a predetermined price at a certain time in the future.
+Most commodity traders operate via a futures exchange, which is where an agreement is reached to buy or sell an asset at a predetermined price at a certain time in the future.
 When that futures contract expires, the buyer is obligated to pay the commodity price that was agreed.

-If the value of the asset has risen above the agreed price in the meantime, the buyer stands to make a profit.
+If, in the intervening period, the value of the asset has risen above the agreed price, the buyer stands to make a profit.
 Conversely, if the market price has fallen below that benchmark, they will suffer a loss.

-Alternatively, a traditional commodity trader can purchase stocks in businesses that are associated with these commodities – such as mining companies or oil refineries.
-Adopting this approach means commodity traders are not just taking a risk on the value of that particular product but on the performance of the company itself.
+An alternative is for traders to purchase stocks in businesses that are associated with these commodities – such as mining companies or oil refineries.
+Adopting this approach means commodity traders are not just taking a risk on the value of that particular product, but on the performance of the company itself.

-Commodity prices are likely to impact an organisation’s share price - but it’s not the only contributing factor.
-Businesses can still make a profit even if the commodity itself suffers a drop in value.
+Of course, commodity prices are likely to impact an organisation’s share price, but it’s not the only contributing factor as businesses can still make a profit even if the commodity itself suffers a drop in value.

 What are the most traded commodities?

-A simple commodity definition is an economic product, usually a resource, that can be bought or sold.
-The commodity market can typically be divided into four main categories.
-They include metals and energies, which are available for commodity trading in Australia with FXOpen, and livestock and agriculture.
+The commodity market can typically be divided into four main categories: metals and energies, both of which you can trade with FXOpen, and livestock and agriculture.

 Metals including gold, silver, copper or platinum

-Some precious metals including gold have a conveyable value, which can make them an attractive proposition for commodity trading.
+Some precious metals such as gold have a conveyable value, which can make them an attractive proposition for commodity traders.

 Agriculture products such as corn, sugar and wheat